kstenerud/concise-encoding/cte-specification.md

 ### Padding

 Padding is not supported in CTE.
-Skip all padding when encoding to CTE.
+An encoder **MUST** skip all padding when converting CBE to CTE.

 Empty Document
 --------------

-An empty document in CTE is signified by using the [Null](#null) type as the top-level object:
+An empty document in CTE is signified by using [null](#null) type as the top-level object:

 ```cte
 c1